HiltonRoscoe/CDFPrototype/relational/relational.md

 The relational model has no concept of hierarchies (i.e. parent/child relationships).
 However, the concept can be simulated in a variety of ways, described below.

-- *Single Table*, subtype hierarchies flattened into a single table, a type discriminat used to determine which attributes should be used.
+- *Single Table*, subtype hierarchies flattened into a single table, a type discriminant used to determine which attributes should be used.
 - *Table per child*, table includes all attributes of child and parent in single table
 - *Table per entity*, maps 1-1 with UML model